kaioken-glitch/kaioken-glitch/README.md

 # 👋 Hey there, I'm Kaioken-Glitch

 ## 🚀 About Me
-I'm a passionate developer, creative, and builder from [Your Country].
+I'm a passionate developer, creative, and builder from Kenya.

 - 🔭 I’m currently working on **A text based Game in basic HTMl**
 - 🌱 I’m currently learning **Javascript and its Frameworks**